fullstorydev/fullstory-anywhere-activation/projects/cli/docs/profile.md

 ```
 USAGE
-  $ fs profile:format [-f <value>]
+  $ fs profile:format [--dir <value>] [--delim <value>] [-f <value>]

 FLAGS
   -f, --file=<value>   Path to a text file containing the prompt.
+      --delim=<value>  [default: DATA] Delimiter label used to wrap each file's contents.
+Used with --dir.
+      --dir=<value>    Path to a directory.
+All files in the directory will be read, delimited, and formatted.

 DESCRIPTION
   Format a multi-line prompt into a single-line JSON string value.

   Format multi-line prompt text into a single-line JSON string value for use with pre_prompt and post_prompt properties.

-  Reads text from a file (--file) or stdin.
-Outputs a JSON-encoded single-line string that can be pasted directly as a
+  Reads text from a directory (--dir), a file (--file), or stdin.
+Outputs a JSON-encoded single-line string that can be
-  JSON string value.
+  pasted directly as a JSON string value.

 EXAMPLES
   Format text from the clipboard (macOS).